losrobbos/data-modeling-guide/relationship-types/README.md

 In case we assign an employee to a project, we would create an entry in that mapping table, placing the ID of the project and the ID of the employee in it.

-This way we can realize a many to many relationship, which is easy to maintain.
+This way we can realize a many to many relationship which is easy to maintain.

 In case we wanna remove an employee from a project, we simply delete the entry from the mapping collection.